Jacksonville Law Would Censor Catholic Bookstore

 Small businesses have long been part of the fabric of the American economy.
-Anyone who wishes to use their talents to start a private business and offer goods or services to the public can do so, and many people have even immigrated to the United States with the goal of achieving this dream.
+Anyone who wishes to use their talents to start a private business and offer goods or services to the public can do so, and many people have even immigrated to the United States to achieve this dream.

-In order to provide this space for its surrounding community, Christie has to be able to express messages in line with her Catholic beliefs.
-The First Amendment protects her right to operate her private business in this way, but a new law is threatening that right.
+To provide this space for its surrounding community, Christie has to be able to express messages in line with her Catholic beliefs.
+The First Amendment protects her right to operate her private business in this way, but a Jacksonville law threatened that right.

 What is Queen of Angels Catholic Bookstore, and who is Christie DeTrude?

 Queen of Angels is a Catholic bookstore located in Jacksonville, Florida.
-It sells a variety of goods including books, apparel, home décor, jewelry, and rosaries, and each item is deeply connected to the Catholic faith.
+It sells various goods including books, apparel, home décor, jewelry, and rosaries, and each item is deeply connected to the Catholic faith.
 Queen of Angels maintains a website, blog, and YouTube channel to promote its products and teach others about Catholicism.

-As its name indicates, Queen of Angels is thoroughly Catholic and tries to promote and live out Catholic beliefs.
+As its name indicates, Queen of Angels is thoroughly Catholic and promotes and lives out Catholic beliefs.
 The bookstore collects customers’ prayer requests, connects interested customers to local churches, hosts events where community members can meet Christian artists and authors, helps people donate devotional items to those who can use them, and engages in daily prayer times consistent with Catholic tradition.

-Christie has also created a website, blog, and YouTube channel for the store, which she uses both to promote products and discuss current issues from a Catholic point of view.
-But a Jacksonville law is threatening Christie’s rights to explain these beliefs on the website and operate her business consistently with the Catholic faith.
+Christie has also created a website, blog, and YouTube channel for the store, which she uses to promote products and discuss current issues from a Catholic point of view.
+But a Jacksonville law threatened Christie’s rights to explain these beliefs on the website and operate her business consistently with the Catholic faith.

 Governments at every level in the United States have pushed laws seeking to compel Americans to use pronouns inconsistent with biological reality.

-Like many others, Jacksonville’s law compels businesses to express messages that violate their beliefs, which is why Christie is challenging the law in court.
+Like many others, Jacksonville’s law threatens to compel businesses to express messages that violate their beliefs, which is why Christie challenged the law in court.

 Queen of Angels Catholic Bookstore v.
 City of Jacksonville